Localization theorem for homological vector fields

 \begin{lemma} Suppose that $h,Q_{-1},Q_0,\dots,Q_{n}$ are operators on a super vector space $V$ such that \begin{enumerate} \item $h$ is even and semisimple with bounded, integral eigenvalues; \item each $Q_{i}$ is an odd operator; \item $[h,Q_i]=iQ_i$. \end{enumerate} If $DS_{Q_{-1}}V=0$, then $DS_{Q}V=0$, where $Q=Q_{-1}+Q_0+\dots+Q_{n}$. \end{lemma}

-\begin{proof} Let $v\in V$ be such that $Qv=0$, and write $v=v_{i}+v_{i+1}+\dots+v_{j}$ for the $h$-eigenvector decomposition of $v$, where we assume that $i$ is such that $v_i\neq0$.
+\begin{proof} Let $v\in V$ be such that $Qv=0$, and write $v=v_{i}+v_{i+1}+\dots+v_{j}$ for the $h$-eigenspace decomposition of $v$, where we assume that $i$ is such that $v_i\neq0$.
 Then clearly $Q_{-1}v_i=0$, so by assumption there exists $w=w_{i+1}+\dots$ such that $v-Qw$ only has nonzero components in eigenspaces of $h$ with eigenvalue strictly larger than $i$.
 Because $h$ has bounded eigenvalues on $V$, we may thus continue inductively to construct $v'\in V$ such that $Qv'=v$, completing the proof. \end{proof}

-Now if $V\sub U$ is an affine $\q$-stable open subvariety of $U$, then we will still have our coordinates above and so the same arguments imply that $DS_QI_{Y\cap V}=0$, which completes the proof in the case when $\VV=\OO_X$.
+\textbf{Completing the proof for $\VV=\OO_X$:} Now if $V\sub U$ is an affine $\q$-stable open subvariety of $U$, then we will still have our coordinates above and so the same arguments imply that $DS_QI_{Y\cap V}=0$, which completes the proof in the case when $\VV=\OO_X$.